LewisLee26/Enigma-Ciphertext-only-Attack/README.md

 ## Overview
 This is a project for decrypting Enigma Machine messages using AI.
 This system achieves a decryption time of below 18 minutes on a single CPU.

-System is made up of two components, a enigma machine simulation and a classfication model.
+System is made up of two components, an enigma machine simulation and an AI model.
 The system iterates through the 1,054,560 possible rotor configurations.
-At each rotor configuration it decrypts the message and passes the decrypted text to the classification model to get a prediction as to whether it is the correct rotor configuration.
-After completing all configurations, it takes the highest prediction.
+At each rotor configuration it decrypts the message and the model gives it a prediction.
+After completing all configurations, it takes the highest prediction and the settings that were used to get that prediction.

 ## Enigma Machine simulation
 The Enigma Machine simulation is the written in c.
 It is based on the Enigma I model.
 See the [Enigmac](https://github.com/LewisLee26/Enigmac) repository for more information.